Campbell-Muscle-Lab/howtos_Python/docs/pages/anaconda/anaconda.md

 If you are installing the existing environment from scratch, meaning that you have not worked with this environment before, then follow these instructions:

-1. Find the `environment.yml` file located in the repository that you are wishing to work with.
++ Find the `environment.yml` file located in the repository that you are wishing to work with.
++ Open an Anaconda prompt
+  + One way is
+    + open Anaconda Navigator
+    + switch to the Environments tab (left-hand side)
+    + click on the arrow next to base (root)
+    + open terminal
++ change directory to the folder containing the `environment.yml` file
-2. Launch the Anaconda Prompt and type, `conda env create -f environment.yml` in the prompt.
-Anaconda will handle the download and installation of all dependencies.
++ type `conda env create -f environment.yml` in the prompt
+  + Anaconda will handle the download and installation of all dependencies.
-3. Start working with your up-to-date repository!
++ Start working with your up-to-date repository!

 ### Updating Existing Environment